pjanosky/image-processing/README.md

 Image Processing is a desktop image editor for processing multi-layered images.

 ## Usage
 A compiled version of ImageProcessing can be found in `out/artifacts/ImageProcessing_jar/ImageProcessing.jar`.
 It can be run with Java 11.
 By default, the program launches with the interactive GUI, but a command based interface can also be used by adding the -text flag.
 Additionally, a script of image processing commands can be run by adding the -scrip flag and specifying the path to the script.
-The various image processing commands is described below:
+The various image processing commands are described below:

  * save \<file path\> \<format\> *- saves the current layer to disk*
  * load \<file path\> \<format\> *- loads an image from disk into the current layer*